Ongoing full-time employment since May 2016

 Finally, in order to get our Ordering Terminal super fast to maximize Inventory Manager productivity, we've had to dream up some fairly creative (though sometimes hacky) solutions.
 For example, when you're using Python/Pyxll to add styling to cells in Excel, each call to Excel slows down the application.
 Our Ordering Terminal is capable of showing hundreds of tables, reports, etc. that all need to come up in milliseconds.
 In order to reach this efficiency, we couldn't have Excel restyle all of the cells, one-by-one, each time a user clicked a button to see a new report.
 That literally took seconds.
 So we made a hidden worksheet that styles fake reports and then we copy and paste the styles in one Excel call for ~1000x performance enhancement.
 There are also several layers of caching the application leverages.
 We track every Ford vehicle in the USA, which is a lot of data.
 The reports consumed in the Ordering Terminal use most of this data, and years worth of it.
 We have systems that are constantly caching data from our database to Redis.
 Then we have desktop applications that run on each Inventory Manager's computer that caches that data on their local machine and updates it when there is new data.
 And finally, when the Ordering Terminal is open we are constantly checking the cache on their hard drives and putting that into memory in Python to make it even faster.
 These are just a few of the crazy things we've had to do to make the Ordering Terminal fast and feature-rich.

 It's nice to work in frameworks and well-supported, new technology.
 I won't deny that there were days during the year that I built the Ordering Terminal in Pyxll that I wondered what I was doing with my life.
 My friends would talk about the cool projects they were working on in the latest technologies and the ways they were working to innovate the world and I would get a little jealous.
 But at the end of the day, I knew that what I was building would be useful, and that kept me going.
 Looking back, almost all of the projects my friends were working on were either never launched or have been deprecated for various reasons.
 So I'm proud that the Ordering Terminal I built is used and loved by our team every day and orders billions of dollars worth of cars per year.
-It's pretty cool to get to "own" a project like that, even if the technology it was built in isn't what I would have chosen as an engineer.
+It's pretty cool to get to "own" a project like that, even if the technology it's built in isn't what I would have chosen as an engineer.

 I've had the opportunity to build a lot of software while working at ASV.
 And I get to deploy code on a daily basis.
 While the Ordering Terminal was a large project that I still make improvements to on a regular basis, most of my time working at ASV has been spent building progressive web apps with Angular and Django.
 We have software that we license to Mazda that I built in Angular.
 We have several internal applications that help us manage our data collection and data formatting that are all built with Angular/Django.
 I've helped deploy our site onto a kubernetes cluster hosted on AWS.
 I've written code that collects and compiles gigabytes worth of data every month.
 I've designed business cards.
 I've hired engineers.
 And I've built dozens of small widgets in our apps that have improved the efficiency of our company by eliminating previously hand-done tasks.